 - Children with incomplete or missing immunization records may be contacted by public health

 Parents and guardians are asked to provide public health with immunization records for students enrolled in the provincial school system.
 Most families are already in compliance with this requirement and do not need to do anything additional.
 Families may be contacted by public health if a child’s records are incomplete or missing.

-Check your child’s immunization status
+- Check your child’s immunization status

 Parents and guardians can check whether their child’s immunization record is complete or incomplete through ImmunizeBC.

-Find an immunization clinic
+- Find an immunization clinic

-Students in kindergarten and school-age children needing immunizations can be immunized at their local public health unit.
+School-age children needing immunizations can be immunized at their local public health unit.
 Immunization clinics will be held in schools for grades 6 and 9.
 Watch for information from your child’s school or call your local public health unit for information.

-Home school students can be immunized at a public health unit
+- Home school students can be immunized at a public health unit

 Children who attend home school can be immunized at a public health unit.
 Call to schedule an appointment.

 - Immunizations protect everyone